 Aspirin is already proven to help prevent heart attacks and strokes in some people, and research has suggested that it could also prevent some types of cancer.

-Professor Ruth Langley, chief investigator from the MRC Clinical Trials Unit at UCL(link is external), said: “There’s been some interesting research suggesting that aspirin could delay or stop early stage cancers coming back, but there’s been no randomised trial to give clear proof.
+Professor Ruth Langley, chief investigator from the MRC Clinical Trials Unit at UCL, said: “There’s been some interesting research suggesting that aspirin could delay or stop early stage cancers coming back, but there’s been no randomised trial to give clear proof.
 This trial aims to answer this question once and for all.
 If we find that aspirin does stop these cancers returning, it could change future treatment – providing a cheap and simple way to help stop cancer coming back and helping more people survive.

 “But, unless you are on the trial, it’s important not to start taking aspirin until we have the full results as aspirin isn’t suitable for everyone, and it can have serious side effects.
 Please speak to your oncologist or research nurse if you would like to join the Add-Aspirin trial.”